k-hagio/crash-pageowner/README.md

        -l  list page owner information for allocated pages.
        -L  list page owner information for allocated and freed pages.
-           (this option is available only on Linux 5.4, RHEL8.5 and later.) address  a kernel virtual address.
+           (this option is available only on Linux 5.4, RHEL8.5 and later.)
+       -p  address argument is a physical address. address  a kernel virtual address by default, a physical address with -p.

 EXAMPLES
   Dump the page owner information of a specified page address: